-A Comprehensive Guide to the Renewable Power Business
+A Comprehensive Introduction to the Renewable Power Business

 Do you understand the context of your particular company or market niche within the wider energy market context: the competition, the key trends and the disruptive changes ahead?

 This highly interactive course provides a comprehensive and unique “big picture” understanding of the competitive dynamics, market and policy environments, project economics, risk factors and integration challenges associated with the large-scale transition to renewable power.
 It highlights how different renewable power solutions are positioned within current and future electricity generation systems, and joins the dots of the multiple , connected influences which determine opportunity and risk.